 If you find anything incorrect on your medical records, be sure to get them corrected.
 Let your physician know that the items are incorrect and ask them to remove or follow up on them.

 If you are the victim of the theft of your belongings such as your credit cards, driver’s license, and insurance card, file a police report.
-This will help you to being to untangle the damage that the thief may day.
+This will help you to untangle the damage that the thief may do.

 The best defense against all forms of identity theft is vigilance.
 Keep control of your identity cards and watch over your credit and medical histories.
-Fixong the issues that can happen can we very expensive and time consuming to resolve.
+Fixing the issues that can happen can we very expensive and time-consuming to resolve.
 Following these steps should help you protect yourself from medical identity theft.

-Part of the items in this post were found at Consumer Reports, here.
+Part of the items in this post was found at Consumer Reports, here.